azinke/MPU60x0/readme.md

 While preparing a more detailed Wiki page, some basics example of usage are in the `examples` folder.
-However the table below show the most important data structure and method available with this library.
+However the table below show the most important data structure and methods available with this library.

 ### Basics